 Sometimes, trigger finger gets better without any treatment.
-Your doctor may advise you to rest your hand, and try not to do any activities that cause pain for a while.
-Some mild cases may be better in a few weeks, but often this may take over six months.
+Your doctor may ask you to rest your hand.
+You should try not to do any activities that make it worse for a while.
+If you have mild symptoms, these may go away on their own within a few weeks.

 Splinting and pain relief

 Your GP may suggest a combination of splinting and pain relief for four to six weeks to see if this helps.
 They may recommend you see a physiotherapist (a health professional who specialises in maintaining and improving movement and mobility).

 You wear the splint on your finger or thumb at night to keep it straight and stop it moving.
 This helps smooth the roughened part of your tendon by keeping it inside the tendon sheath.

 You can take over-the-counter medicines, such as ibuprofen or paracetamol, to reduce pain and swelling in your finger.
 Always read the patient information leaflet that comes with your medicine.
 If you have any questions, ask your pharmacist.

 Your GP or specialist doctor may offer you a steroid injection instead of splinting and painkillers or if splinting and painkillers don’t help.
 Or, you may have a steroid injection as well as splinting and painkillers.

 If you choose not to have a steroid injection, your doctor may refer you to a hand therapist for further splinting.

 If you have the injection, your doctor will inject a steroid medicine into the inflamed area of your tendon sheath.
 The steroid is mixed with a local anaesthetic medicine to lessen pain.
 Your symptoms may improve within a few days but it may take a week or two.
 If the first injection doesn't help or only partially works, your doctor may offer you another one.